danterolle/repo/README.md

 $ python3 repo_downloader.py --codename lory --branch main contrib --architecture arm64 i386
 ```

-You can also have a helper printed on terminal:
+You can also have a helper printed on terminal by typing:

 ```
 $ python3 repo_downloader.py -h